 Taking a break from medical writing, I was a founding editor of Radar, the brainchild of the brilliant Maer Roshan.
 Radar was hailed as “the launch of the year” by the New York Times.

 In 2003 I started work at Us Weekly.
-I was immediately hooked on the immediacy of the celebrity news genre, and for better or worse, helped celebrities ranging from the Kardashians to the Royal Family brand themselves.
+I was immediately hooked on the immediacy of genre, and for better or worse, helped celebrities ranging from the Kardashians to the Royal Family brand themselves.
+There I learned how to write for a mass audience, and do it quickly.